 Requirements and Standards

-There are no set rules, standards or requirements for a pre-law undergraduate education, besides earning a bachelor’s degree (at minimum).
-Schools may offer pre-law minors or pre-law advisors to help you choose the proper courses, minors and majors to facilitate your entrance into law school after graduation.
-Coursework that has been shown to be helpful to getting into law school includes:
+There are no set rules, standards, or requirements for a pre-law undergraduate education, besides earning a bachelor’s degree (at minimum).
+Schools may offer pre-law minors or pre-law advisors to help you choose the proper courses, minors, and majors to facilitate your entrance into law school after graduation.
+Coursework that has been shown to be helpful to get into law school includes: